New Mexico State hosts Bradley and Louisiana Tech

 Las Cruces, New Mexico; Thursday, 8 p.m.
 EST

-BOTTOM LINE: Louisiana Tech visits New Mexico State after Paris Bradley scored 25 points in Louisiana Tech’s 76-55 victory against the Sam Houston Bearkats.
+BOTTOM LINE: Louisiana Tech faces New Mexico State after Paris Bradley scored 25 points in Louisiana Tech’s 76-55 victory against the Sam Houston Bearkats.

-The Aggies have gone 9-3 at home.
-New Mexico State has a 0-1 record in one-possession games.
+The Aggies are 9-3 in home games.
+New Mexico State is ninth in the CUSA with 19.9 defensive rebounds per game led by Fanta Gassama averaging 7.3.

-The Lady Techsters are 7-9 against conference opponents.
-Louisiana Tech averages 18.3 turnovers per game and is 7-1 when winning the turnover battle.
+The Lady Techsters are 7-9 in CUSA play.
+Louisiana Tech ranks second in the CUSA with 10.5 offensive rebounds per game led by Jordan Marshall averaging 3.0.

-New Mexico State is shooting 42.0% from the field this season, 1.8 percentage points higher than the 40.2% Louisiana Tech allows to opponents.
+New Mexico State’s average of 5.8 made 3-pointers per game this season is only 0.2 fewer made shots on average than the 6.0 per game Louisiana Tech gives up.
 Louisiana Tech averages 5.1 made 3-pointers per game this season, 0.1 more makes per game than New Mexico State gives up.

-The Aggies and Lady Techsters meet Thursday for the first time in CUSA play this season.

-TOP PERFORMERS: Molly Kaiser is averaging 20.3 points and 1.8 steals for the Aggies.
-Jaila Harding is averaging 9.1 points over the past 10 games.
+TOP PERFORMERS: Jaila Harding is shooting 35.3% from beyond the arc with 1.7 made 3-pointers per game for the Aggies, while averaging 7.9 points.
+Molly Kaiser is shooting 41.3% and averaging 17.1 points over the past 10 games.

-Bradley is scoring 13.9 points per game and averaging 3.8 rebounds for the Lady Techsters.
-Jianna Morris is averaging 11.4 points and 3.5 rebounds over the last 10 games.
+Jianna Morris averages 1.5 made 3-pointers per game for the Lady Techsters, scoring 11.1 points while shooting 33.3% from beyond the arc.
+Bradley is averaging 17.8 points and 3.1 assists over the last 10 games.

 LAST 10 GAMES: Aggies: 5-5, averaging 62.3 points, 27.7 rebounds, 10.7 assists, 8.4 steals and 1.2 blocks per game while shooting 40.9% from the field.
 Their opponents have averaged 61.5 points per game.